albertz/commandergenius/readme.txt

 Note: The game enforces horizontal screen orientation, you may open your keyboard and use it for additional keys - the phone will just keep current screen orientation.
-Recent Android phone models like HTC Evo have no keyboard at all, on-screen keyboard built into libSDL is available for such devices (it's rather limited yet, only joystick and 7 keys, no text input).
+Recent Android phone models like HTC Evo have no keyboard at all, on-screen keyboard built into libSDL is available for such devices - it has joystick (which can be configured as arrow buttons or analog joystick), and 6 configurable keys, full text input is toggled with 7-th key.
+Application may redefine button layout and returned keycodes, and also toggle full text input - see SDL_screenkeyboard.h.

 This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, remove project/jni/application/src symlink and make new one pointing to glxgears,